 BBR Scholars Seminar Series

 The BBR Scholars Seminar Series is designed to introduce Scholars to advanced research concepts and techniques.
 The seminars will prepare Scholars to perform their duties at the BBR, as well as prepare them for future employment and research opportunities.
-Currently, there are seven seminars scheduled during the 2018-2019 Academic Year.
+Currently, there are ten sessions scheduled during the 2019-2020 Academic Year.

 The programming language R is among the most widely-used statistical programming languages in business and research settings.
 This seminar will build upon Scholars’ existing experience with R to introduce various data management and data visualization concepts.
 The popular ggplot2 library will be used to develop several different types of plots.